On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory

 Apart from the determination of the relations just mentioned, the proofs of the inequalities we use are straightforward adaptations of the characteristic zero case from \cite{froyshov-inequality}, as explained in Section \ref{sec:proofs}.
-Alongside our $\Z/2$ and $\Z/4$ adaptations we also digress in Section \ref{sec:oddchar} to discuss analogues of Fr\o yshov's inequality for odd characteristic coefficients.
-The reader should also have no trouble formulating adaptations for coefficients $\Z/2^k$ where $k\geqslant 3$.
-However, these other variations are not utilized for any applications in this article.\\
+We also digress in Section \ref{sec:oddchar} to discuss analogues of Fr\o yshov's inequality for odd characteristic coefficients.
+However, these other variations do not appear to be useful.\\

 Fr\o yshov has announced in several public lectures over the years the construction of two homology cobordism invariants, denoted $q_2$ and $q_3$, defined using the second and third Stiefel-Whitney classes of the basepoint fibration in the context of mod two instanton Floer theory, in a fashion similar to his construction of the $h$-invariant of \cite{froyshov-equivariant}.
-We expect the mod two inequality, Theorem \ref{thm:char2} below, to be completed to one which allows the 4-manifold to have homology 3-sphere boundary, by perhaps involving the invariant $q_2$, in analogy with Fr\o yshov's inequality of \cite{froyshov-inequality}.
-Similarly, the homology cobordism framework of \cite{froyshov-equivariant} might be adapted to enrich the mod four inequality, Theorem \ref{thm:char4} below.
-We rather indirectly touch upon these matters in Section \ref{sec:alt}, where we replace our first arguments with some using instanton Floer theory for homology 3-spheres. \\
+We expect that the inequalities studied here are relevant to this framework.
+We rather indirectly touch upon these matters in Section \ref{sec:alt}, where we replace our first arguments with some using instanton Floer theory for homology 3-spheres.\\